Consumer Credit FAQ

 What type of information should be on the loan list?

 There are currently five standard loan lists in an Excel format that can be found on our website.
 The lists should be filled out as complete as possible depending on the licensee’s business activities.
-For more detail on what a specific field means, hover over the column and a description will come up in certain fields.
+If more detail is needed on what a specific field means, please contact your Examiner-in-Charge.

 What documents are required to be kept in a loan file for examination purposes and what else might you be requesting? (for Mortgage Bankers, Brokers and Servicers; Sales Finance Companies; Small Loan Lenders)